Today Plan Reserve {{ stageMarker }}

 Same-size stage estimate

-A rough projection of how many diapers or packs might be used while the selected size remains suitable.
+A rough projection of diapers and packs during the selected size stage.

 References: